- Governments = 1

-The year is 2019 and Hill wanted to analyse the dynamics of the republic’s monetary system (yes, 55 years later).
+The year is 2019 and Hill wanted to better understand the dynamics of the republic's monetary system (yes, 55 years later).

 - What did the macro indicators show?
-Last but not least, were the consumer agents happy with their finances?
-(See outcomes 1 & 2) Right click link to open in new tab, if required.
+Are consumer agents happy with their finances?

 From her analysis, Hill noted two key points.

 - Money supply as a percentage of republic income (GDP) had been erratic since inception.
-Worryingly, money supply as a percentage of all economic activity had since the year 2010 remained consistently below 60 percent of the long-term (all-time) average figure.
+Money supply as a percentage of all economic activity had since the year 2010 remained consistently below 60 percent of the long-term (all-time) average figure.

 - The percentage of consumer agents completely approving of government expenditure remained consistently (in every quarter) in the 10 to 20 percent range until Q1 1987.
 Since Q1 1987, consumer agent approval had regularly dipped below 10 percent, remaining consistently below 10 percent of the population since Q3 2012.